sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 ### Sampling from conditional language model RNN

-After training, we sampled a couple of songs conditined on artist.
+After training, we sampled a couple of songs conditioned on artist.
 Below you can find some results.

 Him: